datastax/dsbulk/manual/engine/ssl/README.md

 # Workflow Engine Encryption

-DataStax Loader can connect to DSE clusters with SSL encryption enabled.
+DataStax Bulk Loader/Unloader can connect to DSE clusters with SSL encryption enabled.

 Two providers are available: